drasbaek/assignment2-image-classification-drasbaek/README.md

 python src/classify.py -classifier neural
 ```
 <br>

 In addition, you can easily add other classification types by simply adding them in `model_space.py` following the same format as for the current models.
-To demonstrate this flexibility, a RandomForest classifier is already in the model space and could be used in the analysis as such:
+To demonstrate this flexibility, a *RandomForest* classifier is already in the model space and could be used in the analysis as such:

 ```
 # run both logistic regression, neural network and random forest classifiers
 python src/classify.py -c logistic neural random_forest
 ```

-This would create additional outputs for RandomForest, named accordingly, and found in the `out` and `model` directories.
+This would create additional outputs for *RandomForest*, named accordingly, and found in the `out` and `model` directories.
 </br></br>

 ## Results <a name="results"></a>
 The following results are for the best performing logistic regression and neural network classifiers within the defined parameter space used in the grid search.

 ### Logistic Regression Classifier
-Parameters: `{'C': 0.01, 'multi_class': 'multinomial', 'penalty': 'l2', 'solver': 'saga', 'tol': 0.01}`
+Best parameters: `{'C': 0.01, 'multi_class': 'multinomial', 'penalty': 'l2', 'solver': 'saga', 'tol': 0.01}`
 ```
 |            | Precision | Recall | F1-score | Support |
 |------------|-----------|--------|----------|---------|